CSRD

 2. Provision of brief definition of sustainability matters

-4. Specific question on aspects with a lack of data and entailing uncertainties: e.g. as an employee, do you feel safe in your work environment?
+4. Targeted questions addressing data gaps and areas of uncertainty e.g. As an employee, do you feel safe in your work environment?
 As our supplier, do you have a solution for toxic water discharges generated during your operations?

-Keep in mind that you need to adapt the content to each category and depending on the level of maturity of ESG of the stakeholder.
-The agenda and definitions may be sent out prior to the meeting so that the stakeholders can read the info beforehand.
+Discussions need to be adapted to the specific stakeholders and their level of ESG maturity.
+The agenda and definitions of key CSRD concepts may be sent out prior to the meeting so that the stakeholders can read the info beforehand.

-7. Reaching out to the Stakeholders (three weeks prior)
+7. Reaching out to Stakeholders (3 weeks in advance)

 Stakeholder engagement in CSRD reporting: 9 steps

-What is the Difference Between Stakeholders and Internal Experts?
+What is the Difference Between Stakeholders and Internal Experts in CSRD Reporting?

-Engaging these employees is also key to build common knowledge in the company on the CSRD and in general about ESG.
-To ensure high engagement, it is highly important to be transparent from the start about the required effort of these functions and understanding their availability.
+Engaging these employees is also key to building strong knowledge in the company on the CSRD and in general about ESG.
+To ensure high engagement, it is highly important to be transparent from the start about the required effort of these functions and to be mindful of their availabilities.
 Just like with stakeholder engagement, the planning phase plays a crucial role in determining the success of a project when collaborating with experts.

 stakeholder engagement: internal expert vs stakeholders